lilleman ba4503b4d1

 Plainpages runs as a small set of containers, orchestrated by Docker Compose:

-Container Role
+Container Does

 web The Node 24 + TypeScript app: server-rendered EJS, the plugin host, the building-block partials.
-Stays tiny.

 kratos Ory Kratos — identity: login, registration, password reset, SSO, sessions.